Sleeping in Airports

 1. Enjoy a meal

 Airport DiningMore than four dozen eateries here ensure even picky travellers can find something to eat.
-Choose from a range of cuisine, including Japanese and sushi, Italian, Chinese, Mediterranean, delis, Mexican, burgers and bar food, and healthy options.
+Choose from various cuisines, including Japanese and sushi, Italian, Chinese, Mediterranean, delis, Mexican, burgers and bar food, and healthy options.
 For a pint or two, check out Beer DeLuxe, Heineken House, and Coopers Alehouse.
 International options include Krispy Kreme, Gloria Jeans, McDonald’s, Starbucks, Subway, and Yo!
 Sushi.
-Unfortunately, no eateries are open 24-hours, so stock up if you’re staying late.
+Unfortunately, no eateries are open 24 hours, so stock up if you stay late.

 2. Lounge